andrew-codechimp/HA-Plant-Monitor-Plus/README.md

 ### Set plant thresholds

-Updates a plant thresholds, useful for seasonal adjustment automations.
+Updates a plant's thresholds, useful for seasonal adjustment automations.

 _Please :star: this repo if you find it useful_